President00007/Installer-for-ACTH-ITA-TRANSLATION-/README.md

 2) Open a command prompt and type the following "python -m pip install requests"
 3) Go to the directory where the script is located and double click the "ACNH Installer for ACTH.py" file

+Alternatively:
+1) Visit the releases tab
+2) Download and run the exe

 Credits:

 @juli_fr - Giving me the idea to add case specific checks